50onRed/flask-bootstrap/README.rst

 The JS files included are distribution files provided by Bootstrap 3.

+The LESS files needed to create the CSS files.
+Customizations should be made in the less/flask-bootstrap/ files and inlcuded in flask.less.

 The CSS files are compiled from the files in the less folder.
 In order to make customizations and compile your own, please install Less.